 Austin Prock first got behind the wheel of a race car at age 10.
 He collected his first race win before he was 12 years old and in 2012, was named the National Pavement Midget Rookie of the Year.
 A year later he was awarded the Bob Tattersall Hard Charger of the Year.
-In 2014, his first year racing a complete schedule, Prock was the STARS National Pavement Midget Champion after winning four races.
-Following his championship year, he entered into the world of Dirt Sprint Cars and picked up a win in his seventh start.
+In 2014, in his first year racing a complete schedule, Prock was the STARS National Pavement Midget Champion after winning four races.
+Following his championship year, he entered the world of Dirt Sprint Cars and picked up a win in his seventh start.
 Prock finished his circle track career having entered 139 races with 27 wins and 84 top five finishes.

 Prock started his career in drag racing as a member of Courtney Force’s Funny Car team and then moved to working on super-chargers for Brittany Force and her Top Fuel dragster team.
 Throughout his time with John Force Racing, Prock had been working his way to being the next driver for the legendary team.

-As the newest addition to John Force Racing’s Next Generation initiative, Prock took his first pass down a dragstrip in Fontana, Calif., in April 2017 when he was licensed in a Super Comp dragster through Frank Hawley’s Drag Racing School, the same drag racing school from which world champions Robert Hight and Brittany Force as well as Courtney Force, Eric Medlen and even Force family matriarch Laurie Force earned their licenses.
-In June 2017, he was licensed in an Alcohol dragster in Indianapolis with Anthony Dicero and raced in one regional event in the Alcohol dragster category at Bowling Green, Ken., in August.
+As the newest addition to John Force Racing’s Next Generation initiative, Prock took his first pass down a dragstrip in Fontana, California, in April 2017 when he was licensed in a Super Comp dragster through Frank Hawley’s Drag Racing School, the same drag racing school from which world champions Robert Hight and Brittany Force as well as Courtney Force, Eric Medlen and even Force family matriarch Laurie Force earned their licenses.
+In June 2017, he was licensed in an Alcohol dragster in Indianapolis with Anthony Dicero and raced in one regional event in the Alcohol dragster category at Bowling Green, Kentucky, in August.
 He was the No. 2 qualifier and made it to the semifinals.

 Prock made his first passes in a Nitro Funny Car in April 2018 at The Strip at Las Vegas Motor Speedway and, in June 2018, Prock earned his Nitro Funny Car license at Summit Racing Motorsports Park in Norwalk, Ohio.